Krook9d/PurpleLab/README.md

 Once the application is fully configured lets explain all the pages and the features

+## Windows 10 Sandbox VM

+there are several tools installed on the windows 10 sandbox VM, a browser, atomics red team modules, libre office, Forensic tools collected in "Forensictools" more info: https://github.com/cristianzsh/forensictools

 ## Home Page 🏠

 This is the home page, she is composed of several KPI that are retreiving from the elasticsearch server